bseltz-cohesity/scripts/powershell/viewDR651/README.md

 * -vip: Cohesity cluster to connect to (primary side)
 * -username: Cohesity username
 * -domain: (optional) AC Domain of Cohesity user (defaults to local)
+* -useApiKey: (optional) use API Key for authentication
+* -password: (optional) will use stored password if omitted
 * -outPath: path to deposit view metadata files (recommend this be an SMB path at the DR site)

 ## Clone Script Parameters